Table of Contents

 Medial pterygoid muscle

 The medial pterygoid muscle originates from the pterygoid fossa and inserts at the pterygoid tuberculum.
 The innervation occurs via the medial pterygoid nerve of the mandibular nerve.
 The jaw closes during simultaneous contractions.
 A unilateral contraction causes protrusion for the crushing of food.

 Lateral pterygoid muscle

 The lateral pterygoid muscle is the only jaw opener of all chewing muscles.
-With the masseter muscle, it forms a muscle loop, which can raise more chewing power than the temporal muscle.
+With the masseter muscle, it forms a muscle loop, which can produce more chewing power than the temporal muscle.

-Furthermore, the muscle consists of two heads.
-The upper head inserts at the greater wing of the sphenoid bone, the lower head at the lateral lamina of the condylar process of the mandible.
+Furthermore, the muscle consists of 2 heads.
+The upper head inserts at the greater wing of the sphenoid bone, while the lower head inserts at the lateral lamina of the condylar process of the mandible.
 The fibers of the upper head radiate into the articular capsule of the jaw joint and the articular disc.
 The lateral pterygoid nerve of the mandibular nerve (V3) innervates both heads.

 This articulation is a modified hinge type of synovial joint.
 The articular surfaces are: (1) the head or condyle of the mandible inferiorly and (2) the articular tubercle and the mandibular fossa of the squamous part of the temporal bone.

 An oval fibrocartilaginous articular disc divides the joint cavity into superior and inferior compartments.
 The disc is fused to the articular capsule surrounding the joint.

 Three extracapsular ligaments function to strengthen the joint:

 - Lateral ligament that prevents posterior dislocation of the joint is usually a thickening of the joint capsule